henrylawson/photish/README.md

 `dependencies`         | this section is for the configuration of third party tools `dependencies/minimagick`          | configuration for [minimagick](https://github.com/minimagick/minimagick), the wrapping library around [ImageMagick](http://www.imagemagick.org/) or [GraphicsMagick](http://www.graphicsmagick.org/)
-`dependencies/minimagick/cli`      | provide `imagemagick`, or `graphicsmagick` depending on your chosen library `dependencies/minimagick/cli_path` | if the above executables are not in your PATH, you can provide it explicitly here `dependencies/minimagick/timeout`  | terminate a command after the provided number of seconds
+`dependencies/minimagick/cli`      | provide `imagemagick`, or `graphicsmagick` depending on your chosen library `dependencies/minimagick/cli_path` | if the above executables are not in your PATH, you can provide the location explicitly here
+`dependencies/minimagick/timeout`  | terminate a command after the provided number of seconds `dependencies/miniexiftool` | configuration for [mini_exiftool](https://github.com/janfri/mini_exiftool), the wrapping library around [Exif Tool](http://www.sno.phy.queensu.ca/~phil/exiftool/)
+`dependencies/miniexiftool/command` | if exiftool is not in your PATH, you can provide the location explicitly here

 #### Customizing Templates